 1976 Actor-singer Paul Robeson dies at age 78.
 He appeared as the lead in Eugene O'Neill's The Emperor Jones and Shakespeare's Othello, and as Joe in Show Boat, among other performances.
 He was a spokesman for equal rights for all disenfranchised people.

-1986 Jerome Kern Goes to Hollywood, a musical revue featuring the music of Jerome Kern, opens at the Ritz Theater and runs only 13 performances.
+1986 Jerome Kern Goes to Hollywood, a musical revue featuring the music of Jerome Kern, opens at the Ritz Theatre and runs only 13 performances.
 The cast features Elaine Delmar, Liz Robertson, Scott Holmes, and Elisabeth Welch.

 2005 Louisa May Alcott's novel Little Women becomes a Broadway musical, with a score by Jason Howland and Mindi Dickstein and book by Allan Knee.
 Sutton Foster stars as Jo, with Maureen McGovern as Marmee.
+It runs 137 performances.

 2014 The world premiere of John Patrick Shanley's Outside Mullingar opens on Broadway at Manhattan Theatre Club's Samuel J. Friedman Theatre.
 Debra Messing and Brian F. O'Byrne star in the romantic comedy about a woman in rural Ireland who is determined to start a romance with the man who lives on the cattle farm next door.